 - Magento: Magento is an advanced website platform that can scale well with even thousands of products.
-The customization is not for beginners, though, since you may need a developer to make changes, and it is costly when you grow bigger.
+The customization is not for beginners, though, since you may need to hire a Magento developer to make changes, and it is costly when you grow bigger.

 - Amazon, eBay, and Etsy: They are all online marketplaces with billions of dollars worth of products.
 You can expose your online store and products to many potential customers from around the world.
 But they also have fierce competition, transaction fees, and less customization.

 - WooCommerce: Perfect for websites on WordPress, WooCommerce is a free extension to turn your existing website into an eCommerce site.
 It is more for intermediate to advanced online store owners with experience in building WordPress stores.

 - BigCommerce: BigCommerce is an easy-to-use eCommerce platform to build and customize your online store.
 It also has many responsive templates to increase conversion.
 The pricing plans are quite similar to Shopify’s.

 And still, there are more options unlisted.
 It is important that you choose the platform that suits your needs, resources, and scaling plans.

 After you decide on your eCommerce platform, don’t hire an expert or an expensive development company yet.
 Just use a theme first, you can get a good template with less than $ 100 or more, depending on the theme you choose and what they offer.
 BigCommerce, Shopify, and WooCommerce all have many ready-to-use templates for you to try.